THE FESTIVAL SEASON IN ANDALUCIA - Affected by Coronavirus

 The season of fairs, or ferias, normally starts in April, kicking off with the largest and most celebrated of all: the Feria de Abril in Seville.

 2020 was the first time that the Feria de Abril has been cancelled since the inaugural year, 1847.
 The bad news was softened by an announcement that the Feria de Abril had been rescheduled for the last two weeks in September.
 However the Mayor announced on 24-04-2020 that the plan to hold the 2020 Spring Fair (Feria de Abril) in September has now been abandoned.
 One of the main considerations was cost since 2m euro of the budget had already been spent.

 The Feria del Caballo in Jerez had been moved to new dates in October 2020 (and was later cancelled).

 The cancellations also affect local romerias, which can be anything from small village pilgrimages to the local shrine, to the mighty El Rocio, with around one million participants.

-El Rocio pilgrimage, to the wild-west town of El Rocio, close to Doñana National Park, has been suspended as well.
+El Rocio pilgrimage, to the town of El Rocio, close to Doñana National Park, was suspended in 2020 and 2021.

-One million people will now not spend the weekend before Pentecost Monday (29 May to 1 June) in the small, pretty town near Almonte.
+One million people did not spend the weekend before Pentecost Monday 2020 in the small, pretty town near Almonte.

-The Hermandad Matriz del Rocio de Almonte, which organises the pilgrimage, announced on Monday 23 March "with pain, and yet strength" the suspension of the pilgrimage.
-This also includes all associated events, such as the procession of Blanca Paloma, as she is known, in regal dress through the streets of Almonte, due to take place on 17 May.
+The Hermandad Matriz del Rocio de Almonte, which organises the pilgrimage, announced on Monday 23 March 2020 "with pain, and yet strength" the suspension of the pilgrimage.
+This also includes all associated events, such as the procession of Blanca Paloma, as she is known, in regal dress through the streets of Almonte.